ialfina/id-hatespeech-detection/README.md

 The dataset may be used freely, but if you want to publish paper using the dataset, please cite this publication:

-Ika Alfina, Rio Mulia, and Mohamad Ivan Fanany, <i>"Hate Speech Detection in Indonesian Language: A Dataset and Preliminary Study
+Ika Alfina, Rio Mulia, Mohamad Ivan Fanany, and Yudo Ekanata <i>"Hate Speech Detection in Indonesian Language: A Dataset and Preliminary Study
 "</i>, in Proceeding of 9th International Conference on Advanced Computer Science and Information Systems 2017.
 ICACSIS) 2017.  (accepted). <br>
 (https://www.researchgate.net/publication/320131169_Hate_Speech_Detection_in_the_Indonesian_Language_A_Dataset_and_Preliminary_Study)